Publications

 4 minutes to read

-From the perspective of value added tax, it is necessary to remit the relevant VAT in connection with the payment of non-monetary prizes if the right to deduct was claimed for the prizes upon their acquisition.
-If the right to deduct was not claimed, there is no need to assess additional tax, as this constitutes a gratuitous supply.
+From the perspective of value added tax, it is necessary to remit the relevant VAT in connection with the payment of non-monetary prizes if a right to deduct was claimed for the prizes upon their acquisition.
+If the right to deduct was not claimed, there is no need to assess additional tax, as this constitutes gratuitous supply.

 This text was translated from Czech to English using an AI translator.